mfawadakbar/manuscript_2020_limestone/README.md

 print("ASTER Scene",ASTERImage);
 ```
 ### Code Files
+PCA, DS and Clustering were used to select training and testing patches.
+The selected representative samples from each class were split into Train and Test data in a 70-30 ratios.
+Four classifiers (CART, RF, NB, SVM) applied on three data sources (Sentinel - 2, ASTER L1T, Landsat 8).

 #### Limestone Paper (PCA Submission Code).js
 This file contains code to generate individual PCs and FCCs of PCs for all three datasets.
 You may need to uncomment (remove '//') `//Map.addLayer(pcImage.select([band]), {min: -2, max: 2}, band);` to print the individual PC images as layers in the GEE platform.
 To run this code automatically you will need to click on the link given below.